-The Durham campus includes eight miles of roads, forty-eight acres of parking lots and fifteen miles of sidewalks.
+The campus includes eight miles of roads, 48 acres of parking lots and 15 miles of sidewalks.
 We must allow sufficient time to maintain these surfaces so that properly attired students, faculty and staff can move about safely within the campus in order to reach destinations and carry out normal activities.
 We have many commuter students and operate an extensive bus service.
 We must consider road conditions in the surrounding area.
 The decision to curtail operations is made when the campus is, or is expected to be, unprepared for parking and pedestrian traffic, local road conditions preclude continuation of bus service and/or there are utility and power outages that impact our working environment.
 Decisions to curtail typically relate to the basic teaching, research, public service and administrative responsibilities of our campus.
 Decisions to curtail athletic events, conferences and events that have sold advance tickets are made and announced separately.
-Further details will be posted on the University’s Web site.
+Further details will be posted on the university’s website.

-When the University curtails operations, Holloway Commons and Philbrook Hall will operate from 9:00am until 7:00pm.
-All other dining venues will close until the University reopens.
-That list includes Stillings Hall, Gabe’s, Wildcatessen, Union Court-MUB, Albert’s at Kingsbury, Zeke’s at the Library, the Dairy Bar, CornerStone 1926, and the Philbrook Café.
+When the university curtails operations, Holloway Commons and Philbrook Hall will operate from 9 a.m. until 7 p.m.
+All other dining venues will close until the university reopens.
+That list includes Stillings Hall, Wildcatessen, Union Court-MUB, Albert’s at Kingsbury, Zeke’s at the Library, the Dairy Bar, CornerStone 1926, and the Philbrook Café.

 It may be necessary to close dining operations or retail venues early due to inclement weather regardless if curtailed operations is called.
 Notices will be posted in all facilities as soon as decisions are made.